Early notation typesetter

-ENT is a scorewriter designed to retypeset mensural notation from 1500 to 1650.
+ENT is a scorewriter designed to re-typeset mensural notation from 1500 to 1650.

 History

-ENT was developed to facilitate the clean retypesetting of single, dual, and triple process typeset mensural notation after developer Samuel Gossner spent several weeks attempting to clean a facsimile scan using the brush tool in image editing software.
+ENT was developed to facilitate the clean re-typesetting of single, dual, and triple process typeset mensural notation after developer Samuel Gossner spent several weeks attempting to clean a facsimile scan using the brush tool in image editing software.
 Gossner enlisted the help of programmer Daniel West and designer Dieter Theuns, with whom he had worked on Airscape: The Fall of Gravity as composer five years prior.

 Features

 ENT runs in the browser, using JavaScript and TypeScript.
 It is compatible with Google Chrome, Mozilla Firefox, and Chromium-based Microsoft Edge.